Frequently Asked Questions

 It’s important to remember that most LEAD participants have been on one trajectory for decades; enrolling in LEAD is, itself, a change in their trajectory.

 Even so, demonstrable behavior change won’t happen overnight.
-Recovery is not linear, often entails setbacks, and may include relationship testing through seemingly counter-productive choices or self-sabotage.
+Recovery as defined by SAMHSA is “a process of change through which individuals improve their health and wellness, live … More is not linear, often entails setbacks, and may include relationship testing through seemingly counter-productive choices or self-sabotage.

 Over time, however, these dynamics often yield to Motivational Interviewing (MI) is a foundational technique for LEAD.
 An evidence-based approach to supporting positive b… More and the trauma informed recovery methods employed by LEAD LEAD-style case management is the heart and soul of LEAD’s effective, coordinated system of care, one that reorients e… More.